Education, from ITS to Lifelong Learning

 Cross-Cutting Activity 4 (CC4) is committed to nurturing a new generation equipped with the knowledge, skills, attitudes, and values essential for shaping a sustainable, inclusive future in Northeastern Italy.
 To do so, it offers a wide range of activities based on two main pillars: Education and Lifelong Learning.

-• Education: Serving as the cornerstone for empowering students to become active, responsible citizens, education within CC4 transcends traditional boundaries.
+Education within CC4 transcends traditional boundaries, configuring as the cornerstone for becoming active, responsible citizens.
 It is a transformative journey that imparts knowledge and cultivates critical thinking, creativity, and a sense of social responsibility.
-The minors, challenges, and Erasmus initiatives led by the CC4 team will focus on the development of knowledge, skills, attitudes, and values that enable people to contribute to and benefit from an inclusive and sustainable future.
+Initiatives focus on developing knowledge, skills, attitudes, and values that enable people to contribute to and benefit from an inclusive and sustainable future.

-• Lifelong Learning: As a catalyst for societal transformation, Lifelong Learning is not just an option but a strategic imperative within CC4.
+Lifelong Learning refers to the ongoing process of acquiring knowledge, skills, and competencies throughout life, beyond formal education.
+As a catalyst for societal transformation, Lifelong Learning is not just an option but a strategic imperative within CC4.
 By embracing continuous learning, individuals can adapt to the evolving demands of the modern world, driving innovation and prosperity within their communities.

 Spoke 9 initiatives: an empowering program